Can you take out a home equity loan on a paid-off house?

-Katie Lowery is a Loans and Home Lending teams, where she shapes content to help people navigate borrowing money, personal finance and overall financial health.
+Katie Lowery is an editor on the Loans and Home Lending teams, where she shapes content to help people navigate borrowing money, personal finance and overall financial health.
 She’s passionate about financial literacy and strives to help consumers make informed decisions with their money.

 Before joining Bankrate, Katie edited personal finance content at LendingTree and CNN Underscored Money.
 She has spent more than a decade editing financial and economic content and was the sole editor of several award-winning books.
 When she’s not exploring the latest lending trends, Katie enjoys knitting, tending to her growing plant collection and traveling with her family.
 She currently lives outside Austin, Texas.